 Umgangssprache is an entirely different set of words than what your textbook taught you.

-Bet we’ve got you covered: This guide will help you understand the most common colloquial expressions used by native German speakers…and finally learn how to sound cool.
+Bet we’ve got you covered: This guide will help you understand the most common German phrases and colloquial expressions used by native speakers.
+So stick around, and finally learn how to sound cool.